Nebojsa Nakicenovic: Biography

-He is a Member of several (international) scientific advisory boards and initiatives, amongst others: the German Advisory Council on Global Change, Earth League, the Steering Committee of Renewable Energy Policy Network for the 21st Century (REN21), the Global Carbon Project, the UN Secretary-General's High-Level Group on Sustainable Energy For All, and the Climate Change Centre Austria.
-In November 2020 he was appointed to the Group of Chief Scientific Advisors to the European Commission.
+He is a Member of several (international) scientific advisory boards and initiatives, amongst others, the German Advisory Council on Global Change, Earth League, the Steering Committee of Renewable Energy Policy Network for the 21st Century (REN21), the Global Carbon Project, the UN Secretary-General's High-Level Group on Sustainable Energy For All, and the Climate Change Centre Austria.

+Between 2020 and 2025, Nakicenovic served as a Chief Scientific Advisor to the European Commission.